 SCRC houses archival collections and rare books.
 Archival collections are made up of original source material, which includes personal papers, photographs, correspondence, audio and visual recordings, and institutional records.
 SCRC's archival collections are divided into three collecting areas: Manuscripts, Political Papers, and University Archives.
 Rare Books include valuable published material on subjects related to our collecting strengths.

 How can I find SCRC materials related to my research topic?

 ArchivEra provides finding aids for all SCRC archival collections.
 Finding aids provide extensive information about the scope of and materials in each collection.

 Morris Library’s catalog Primo contains records of the rare books held at SCRC archival repositories.

 Searching Archon and I-share is an important first step to finding material in SCRC, but you may also contact SCRC staff if you have difficulty finding what you are looking for.
 Also, see How to Find.

 All SCRC materials must be used in the Reading Room, located on the first floor of Morris Library.
-The Reading Room is open by appointment only.
-Please email us to plan your visit.
+See the Morris Library homepage for current hours of the SCRC Reading Room.
+You may also email us to plan your visit.